gigante762/burguerStore/README.md

 - [x] update status and delete order
 - [x] customer see their order
 - [x] admin see all orders
+- [ ] Notify client about the order status
+  - [ ] Notify when order updated status
   - [ ] send text message to the customer, when a order status change